ahoxus/ahoxus.github.io/pages/pioneer.md

 # [{{ page.description }}](https://frontier.pioneer.app/posts/24e9f43a-what-are-you-building-in-a-sentence)

-> content. to get you inspired and start your own crisis-prepared-living, we moved from the city to the country side. fix your life today!
+> content to inspire starting a crisis-prepared life style after our own movement from the city to the country side. cheap and convenient.

 # but what kind of content? is my life even broken?

 any kind of content. beginning with many manifestos, such as this very page.

-and yes, most people (in fact, way too many hunans) are living in a broken system and completely unaware there are much better options!
+and yes, most people are living a broken life, unaware of other options!

-they're never easy options, and you'll have to find your own, but they are real. you probably just need to become aware, so you can choose for yourself.
+it's never easy, and each one have to find their own path... if they so choose to look for it.

 # tell me more!

-again, there's no magical solution...
+this is our path. we truly hope it can serve you well. 😄

-we've been using pioneer gamified system to be accountable and get feedback, since 2019. [lots of older iterations are printed on *google drive*](https://drive.google.com/folderview?id=1T7fdo8RcTgne0HlwyJLbMnqTcf1nRivp). also, you can [find them on frontier]({{ page.frontier }}) by following the chain (under the comments). since the last day of august 2020 we started to add a lot of comments there as well. do take a look at the [first one](/paradise#another-perspective)!
+we've been using pioneer gamified system to be accountable and get feedback, since 2019. the first iterations are registered on [*google drive*](https://drive.google.com/folderview?id=1T7fdo8RcTgne0HlwyJLbMnqTcf1nRivp). since early june 2020 you can [find them on frontier]({{ page.frontier }}) by following the chain (under the comments). and since the last day of august 2020 we started to add a lot of comments there as well. do take a look at the [first one](/paradise#another-perspective)!

 pioneer is basically a startup accelerator.

-however, we're not a "startup", by any measure.
+however, ahoxus is not a "startup", by any measure.

-we are building some startup projects, such as [sanflowers](/sanflowers) for instance.
+we do build some startup projects, such as [sanflowers](/sanflowers) for instance.

-but ahoxus isn't that.
+but ahoxus is something else.

-sit back. take a deep breath. imagine you just stumbled on something randomly/serendipitously.
+sit back. take a deep breath. imagine you just stumbled here randomly/serendipitously.

 keep reading (below or elsewhere)... and enjoy!